miemiy/Devices-docs/surface-hub/surface-hub-3-faq.md

 **What happens after mainstream support ends on October 14, 2025?**

-- Surface Hub devices running Windows 10 Team will no longer receive security updates from Microsoft after October 14, 2025.
+- Surface Hub devices running Windows 10 Team will no longer receive security updates from Microsoft after October 14, 2025.Microsoft recommends that customers plan their strategy for transitioning Surface Hub 2S devices currently running Windows 10 Team edition, to the Microsoft Teams Rooms platform, no later than this date.
+You can transition your existing Surface Hub 2S devices either by upgrading them with a [Surface Hub 3 Compute Cartridge](install-manage-surface-hub-3-compute-cartridge.md) or [software-migrating](surface-hub-2s-migrate-to-mtr-w.md) them.

 ## Learn more